Rent Increase Facts | Answer |

 - Some cooperative housing

-However, if a rental unit is not registered with the Rental Accommodations Division, it is automatically protected by rent control regardless of its eligibility for an exemption.
+However, if a rental unit is not registered with the Rental Accommodations Division, it is automatically protected by rent control regardless of eligibility for an exemption.

 When Can a Landlord Raise Rent in Washington D.C.?